Skip to Content

 Minneapolis Violent Crime Lawyer

-If you or someone you love were charged with a violent crime, the time to act is now.
+Being charged with a violent crime in Minneapolis is an urgent and potentially life-altering matter.
+If you or someone you love has been charged with a violent crime, the time to act is now.

-Violent crimes are among the most serious types of charges in our criminal justice system, and they put severe penalties and prison time on the table.
-What’s more, being convicted of a crime of violence can have devastating consequences when it comes to restricting your rights and limiting personal and professional opportunities for the rest of your life.
+Violent crimes are among the most serious types of charges in our criminal justice system, involving severe penalties and potential prison time.
+A conviction for a violent crime carries devastating consequences, potentially restricting your rights and limiting personal and professional opportunities in life.

-At Brockton D. Hunter P.A., we have decades of experience fighting for clients charged with serious crimes.
-We’re backed by award-winning defense attorneys who know what’s at stake in cases involving violent crimes and how to help clients protect their rights, freedoms, and futures when facing charges levied by the state or federal government.
+At Brockton D. Hunter P.A., we have decades of experience defending clients charged with serious crimes.
+Our team is backed by award-winning defense attorneys who understand what's at stake in violent crime cases and know how to help clients protect their rights, freedoms, and futures when facing charges from the state or federal government.

 Ready to discuss your defense?
-Call (612) 979-1112 or contact us online to speak with a Minneapolis violent crime attorney.
+Call (612) 979-1112 or contact us online to speak with a Minneapolis violent crime lawyer.
 We serve civilians and veterans across the Twin Cities and beyond.

 Violent Crime Cases We Handle

-In Minnesota, most violent crimes are felony offenses – though some, including low-level assaults and some domestic violence charges, can be prosecuted as misdemeanors.
-And while penalties for violent crimes can vary depending on classification, allegation severity, and other factors, all violent criminal charges come with serious penalties and lasting repercussions that can radically alter your life.
+In Minnesota, most violent crimes are felony offenses – though some, including low-level assaults and certain domestic violence charges, can be prosecuted as misdemeanors.
+While penalties for violent crimes vary depending on classification, allegation severity, and other factors, all violent criminal charges come with serious penalties and lasting repercussions that can drastically alter your life.

-• Assault and BatteryAssault and battery charges in Minnesota range from First-Degree, involving great bodily harm or use of deadly force (often against law enforcement), to Fifth-Degree, which covers attempts or threats to cause fear of bodily harm.
-Charges escalate based on factors like the severity of harm, use of weapons, and the status of the victim (i.e. police officers, minors).
-In assault and battery cases, we tailor our defense strategies to the specific charge, focusing on reducing charges, challenging the evidence, and protecting our clients’ rights at every stage of the legal process.
+• Assault & BatteryAssault and battery charges in Minnesota range from First-Degree, involving great bodily harm or use of deadly force (often against law enforcement), to Fifth-Degree, which covers attempts or threats to cause fear of bodily harm.
+Charges escalate based on factors like the severity of harm, use of weapons, and the status of the victim (e.g., police officers, minors).
+In these cases, we tailor our defense strategies to the specific charge, focusing on reducing charges, challenging the evidence, and protecting our clients’ rights at every stage of the legal process.

 • Domestic AssaultThis encompasses any assault against a family member or intimate partner and often involves related charges such as violations of restraining orders or Domestic Abuse No Contact Orders (DANCO).
 Cases involving domestic violence are delicate matters, which is why we work to protect clients’ rights and reputations through strategic defense strategies and negotiated charge reductions or dismissals.

 • Kidnapping/False Imprisonment.
-Kidnapping involves unlawfully confining or abducting someone against their will.
-False imprisonment is the unlawful restraint of another person without their consent.
+Kidnapping involves unlawfully confining or abducting someone against their will, while false imprisonment is the unlawful restraint of another person without their consent.
 Both charges carry severe penalties.
 We investigate all circumstances to challenge allegations and explore possible defenses, including those related to consent or lack of intent.

 • Terroristic Threats / Threats of Violence.
 Making threats of violence with the intent to terrorize another person can lead to serious charges, often classified as felonies in Minnesota.
 In these cases, we analyze the context of alleged threats and work to demonstrate that no genuine intent to terrorize existed.